 The report and recommendations from the Greater Cambridge Citizens’ Assembly, as well as a report on city access, have been published on Cambridgeshire County Council’s website for consideration by the GCP Joint Assembly and Executive Board on 30 January and 19 February respectively.

 How do we reduce congestion, improve air quality, and provide better public transport in Greater Cambridge?

-To help us answer this question, a group of people will come together for four days at the Greater Cambridge Citizens’ Assembly and help solve this key issue for the area.
+To help us answer this question, a group of people came together for four days at the Greater Cambridge Citizens’ Assembly to help solve this key issue for the area.

-The presentations and panel discussions held at the Assembly will be livestreamed on the GCP Facebook page(External link), and later uploaded to the GCP Youtube channel(External link).
-Assembly member discussions and deliberations will not be livestreamed or uploaded.
+The presentations and panel discussions held at the Assembly were livestreamed on the GCP Facebook page(External link), and uploaded to the GCP Youtube channel(External link).
+Assembly member discussions and deliberations were not livestreamed or uploaded.

 A Citizens’ Assembly for Greater Cambridge

 In a Citizens’ Assembly, members of the public are brought together to consider a public issue and make a recommendation on what action should be taken on that issue.

 They do this by listening to evidence, discussing the evidence they hear, and reaching a conclusion together on what steps the administration should take next.
 The Assembly’s recommendation is then given to decision makers who decide what will happen next.

 Member of the Citizens’ Assembly will hear evidence, work with other participants and come up with recommendations.
 They will have the opportunity to meet with individuals from all walks of life who live and travel regularly within Greater Cambridge, have discussions and hear from engaging expert speakers.